 - Consider lending out equipment on a seasonal basis if they are needed a lot.

 Fieldwork that requires overnight stays

-- Maximum age limit for overnight fieldwork is 65 years old (exceptions can be made up on agreement).
-People over 50 years need a health certificate to participate.
+- Maximum age limit for overnight fieldwork is 65 years old (exceptions can be made upon agreement).

 In the field